subir-the-coder/aws-learning/AWS IAM.md

 #### So learnt how to attach Policies to a user, through Groups and directly.
 Also learnt how to create custom Policy

+🔐 IAM Evaluation Logic
+AWS IAM uses additive permissions:

+All attached policies (user policies, group policies, managed or inline) are combined.

+If any of them allows an action, and none explicitly deny, the action is allowed.

+#### In case:

+Custom policy only allows ListUsers and GetUser.

+But AdministratorAccess via the group allows everything, including iam:CreateUser.

+So IAM evaluates the union of both policies.
+Since nothing explicitly denies iam:CreateUser, and AdministratorAccess allows it

+**TIP:** An explicit Deny always wins, even if another policy allows it.